-Jackrabbit's Revenue Reconciliation reports are an indispensable tool when you have multiple Locations in your database!
+Jackrabbit's Revenue Reconciliation reports are an indispensable tool when you have multiple Business Locations in your database!

-You can find these reports in the Reports menu.
-Go to Reports > Transactions/Financials > All (tab) > Revenue Reconciliation Reports.
+You can find these reports under the Transactions menu.
+Go to Transactions (menu) > Transaction Reports > Revenue Reconciliation Reports.

 - Reconcile revenue between where payments were received and where revenue was earned.

-When you have a single Location in your database, the only report option available is the Revenue by Family; the other three options relate to multiple Location revenue reconciliation.
+When you have a single Business Location in your database, the only report option available is the Revenue by Family; the other three options relate to multiple Location revenue reconciliations.

-- An organization has two Locations, Concord (CCD) and Davidson (DVD).
-The physical locations are very close to each other and many families have students taking classes at both.
+- An organization has two Locations, Location 1 and Location 2.
+The physical locations are very close to each other, and many families have students taking classes at both.

-- The Paid Fees Detail report for all Locations reflects both payments, and total revenue of $250.
+- The Paid Fees Detail report for all Locations reflects both payments and total revenue of $180.

 The Reconciliation Summary report does the math to suggest the amounts that need to be transferred between the two bank accounts so that each partner receives the amount of revenue that was earned at their Location.

-To drill down into the details further, the Location Summary is used.
+To drill down into the details further, the Location Summary report is used.

 The Location Summary report lists, by Location, the total payments received from families at the Location (Realized Income) and the total fees earned at the Location that had payments applied to them (Recognized Income).